laracasts/Laravel-5-Generators-Extended/readme.md

 php artisan make:migration:schema create_dogs_table --schema="name:string"
 ```

 You'll get a migration, populated with the schema...but you'll also get an Eloquent model at `app/Dog.php`.
-Naturally, you can opt out of this by adding the `--model=false` flag/option.
+Naturally, you can opt out of this by adding the `--model=0` flag/option.

 #### Foreign Constraints